Dante "Tex" Gill: Arrests

 According to a January 1978 report by the Pittsburgh Post-Gazette, Gill had been arrested at least eight times prior.
 In 1964, while still working at Schenley Park, Gill was arrested on a prostitution charge concerning the alleged "entertainment" of men in a trailer.
 In December 1974, he was one of five Pittsburgh locals indicted over an alleged prostitution ring operating between Pennsylvania and Indiana, following an investigation by the FBI and the Department of Justice.

 In March 1978, Gill and six others were arrested during a police raid at one of his parlors after an undercover officer was propositioned.
 He later pleaded guilty to disorderly conduct charges during the raid, after admitting to throwing a birthday cake at the officer.
-In May 1979, Gill was charged with prostitution and conspiracy charges having been accused of operating a call-girl centre at the Union Trust Building.
+In May 1979, Gill was charged with prostitution and conspiracy charges having been accused of operating a call-girl center at the Union Trust Building.
 He was later cleared after a judge ruled there was insufficient evidence to connect him to the case, while his two former co-defendants were both found guilty on prostitution charges.